Discover opportunities months before the RFP drops

 Board meetings and strategic plans from Washington State Parks and Recreation Commission

-The Washington State Parks and Recreation Commission held a virtual work session.
-Key discussions included a financial update covering the 2025-27 biennium operating and capital budget expenditures, Parks Renewal and Stewardship Account (PRSA) revenue, and supplemental budgets released during the Legislative Session.
-Another item provided an update on the 2026 Legislative Session results.
-Additionally, the commission received a high-level overview of the 2025 employee engagement survey results.
+The work session included a financial update covering the biennium operating and capital budget expenditures, revenue from the Parks Renewal and Stewardship Account, and supplemental budget information from the Legislative Session.
+Additionally, the commission received an update regarding the 2026 Legislative Session and reviewed a high-level overview of the results from the 2025 employee engagement survey.

 Extracted from official board minutes, strategic plans, and video transcripts.